i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 TAGSET
     A collection of TAGSET_ENTRIES.

-    CREATE(key, data, n, session, isOutgoing)
+    CREATE(key, n, session, isOutgoing)
-        Generate a new TAGSET using initial cryptographic material key and data, both 32 bytes.
+        Generate a new TAGSET using initial cryptographic key material of 32 bytes.
         The associated session identifier is provided.
         isOutgoing is true for an outgoing session, false for an incoming session.
         The initial number of of tags to create is specified; this is generally 0 or 1